The Power of a Digital Presence: How Consistent Information Improves Brand Discoverability

 How does coverage across the publisher network impact AI-search?

 Search is competitive — and it's only becoming more complex with the introduction of generative AI.
-Traditional search engines like Google are already incorporating generative AI through additional sections like AI Overviews, known as Search Generative Experience (SGE) while in beta, which uses AI to produce a direct response to a search query.
+Traditional search engines like Google are already incorporating generative AI through additional sections like Search Generative Experience (SGE), which uses AI to produce a direct response to a search query.

 Across the board, AI models are reshaping search — with Gartner predicting a 25% drop in search volume as customers move to chatbots and virtual agents to answer their questions.
 And remember: these technologies use a variety of data sources to pull and collect information when they generate answers - including smaller publishers.